Marin Ultra Challenge

 - 50K (30.8 miles, ~6,000 ft elevation gain)

-Courses run primarily on moderately technical dirt trails and non-technical fire roads, with sections of tight single-track and redwood canopy.
+Most of the routes use moderately technical dirt trails and non-technical fire roads, with sections of tight single-track and redwood canopy.
 Hiking or trekking poles are permitted.
-The route starts and finishes at Rodeo Beach and includes notable features such as coastal viewpoints, Dipsea Trail sections, Willow Camp climbs, and stretches through Muir Woods.
+Major course features include coastal trails, Dipsea Trail, Willow Camp climbs, passages through Muir Woods, and multiple transitions between the Headlands and Mt.
+Tam.